 The ability to effectively track, monitor and mitigate any risks associated with both contracts and vendors is the key to business continuity.

-We’ve previously written about a number of elements that help to reduce contract risk.
+We’ve previously written about a number of elements that help to reduce contract issues and risk.
 There are plenty of moving parts such as:

 - Recording all contracts and metadata in a central repository to improve visibility

 - Sharing understanding of contract obligations across the organisation

 - Monitoring vendor performance against a defined set of KPIs